Hike the Austrian Alps in Tyrol – Summer in Tuxertal (Zillertal) Mountains

 The Tux Mill (Tuxer Mühle) between Juns and Madseit dates back to 1839 and can be visited to gain some insight into the Tuxertal farmstead and rural history.

-Another small cultural center is the 300-year-old Mehlerhaus in Madseit with painting exhibitions by the artist Josef Wartelsteiner.
+Another small cultural centre is the 300-year-old Mehlerhaus in Madseit, with painting exhibitions by the artist Josef Wartelsteiner.
 Moreover, the Mehlerhaus features old agricultural, farming and household equipment – and hosts a bimonthly Friday farmers’ market.

 Photo: Travel In Culture